Environmental legislation Northern Ireland

 - Consent to discharge is the responsibility of the homeowner.

-- It is mandatory to have, even if your septic tank or wastewater treatment plant got installed before January 1, 2015.
+- It is mandatory to have, even if your septic tank or wastewater treatment plant was installed before January 1, 2015.

 - Three options are available:

-- Discharge to soakaway from a septic tank/sewage treatment plant, depending on ground conditions.
+- Discharge to soakaway from a septic tank/sewage treatment plant, depending on ground conditions – a percolation test is needed.

-- Only if neither of the two options above is feasible, can discharge to a waterway then be considered from a 97.5% BOD or greater sewage treatment plant.
+- Only if neither of the two options above are feasible, can discharge to a waterway then be considered from a 97.5% BOD or greater sewage treatment plant. – no percolation test is needed.

 Need more information, view our guide to consent to discharge.